octocron/megamenu/README.md

 ```sh
 PATH=$PATH:/usr/local/bin
 ```
 > 2. Create a folder in home called bin.
-These scripts will be available to that home user unless adpated with sybolic links like in next example.
+These scripts will be available only to that single home user unless adpated with sybolic links like in next example.  (symlinking to the local folders makes scripts system-wide)
 ```sh
 ~/bin
 ```